What is Clorotekal and how is it used?

 Neurological damage may occur after spinal anesthesia, manifesting as paresthesia, loss of sensitivity, motor weakness, paralysis, cauda equina syndrome.
 Occasionally these symptoms persist and can be permanent.
 Carefully evaluate patients with underlying neuromuscular disorders and consider the risk-benefit ratio prior to treatment.

-Carefully and constantly monitor cardiovascular and respiratory (adequacy of ventilation) vital signs and the patient’s state of consciousness after local anesthetic injection.
-Restlessness, headache, anxiety, incoherent speech problems, lightheadedness, paresthesia, numbness and tingling of the mouth and lips, hearing problems, tinnitus, dizziness, blurred vision, convulsions, loss of consciousness tremors, depression, or drowsiness may be early warning signs of central nervous system toxicity [see ADVERSE REACTIONS and OVERDOSE].
+Carefully and constantly monitor cardiovascular and respiratory (adequacy of ventilation) vital signs and the patient's state of consciousness after local anesthetic injection.
+Restlessness, headache, anxiety, incoherent speech problems, lightheadedness, paresthesia, numbness and tingling of the mouth and lips, hearing problems, tinnitus, dizziness, blurred vision, convulsions, loss of consciousness tremors, depression, or drowsiness may be early warning signs of central nervous system toxicity [see ADVERSE REACTION and OVERDOSE].

 Risk Of Hypersensitivity Reactions

-CLOROTEKAL is contraindicated in patients hypersensitive to drugs of the PABA ester group.
+CLOROTEKAL® is contraindicated in patients hypersensitive to drugs of the PABA ester group.
 Allergic type reactions may occur as a result of sensitivity to the local anesthetic or to other formulation ingredients.
 These reactions are characterized by signs such as urticaria, pruritus, erythema, angioneurotic edema (including laryngeal edema), tachycardia, sneezing, nausea, vomiting, dizziness, syncope, excessive sweating, elevated temperature, and possibly, anaphylaxis type symptomatology (including severe hypotension).
 Cross sensitivity among members of the ester-type local anesthetic group has been reported.
-The usefulness of screening for sensitivity has not been definitely established [see ADVERSE REACTIONS].
+The usefulness of screening for sensitivity has not been definitely established [see ADVERSE REACTION].

 Risk Of Chondrolysis In Patients Receiving Intraarticular Injections